 You are a human being, and human beings make mistakes.
 There is nothing wrong with that, and nothing that needs to be fixed.
 The only conversation I will entertain is how to fix mistakes because fixing mistakes is fun, and playing with mistakes is also fun.
 Got it?

-Sometimes, we assume we are doing things wrong, because we have an unpleasant feeling, or because someone told us it was wrong, or because we have been accustomed to making the mistake in the past.
+Sometimes, we assume it's wrong just because something feels off, or because someone told us it was wrong, or because we're used to making the mistake in the past.

 If you know exactly how to fix it, great.
 Just do it, and stop reading here.
-On the other hand, if you know exactly how to fix it, but the fix doesn’t work, then I must hesitantly inform you that you don’t know how to fix it.
+On the other hand, if you think you know how to fix it, but the fix doesn’t work, then...you don’t know how to fix it.

 OK, now let's get to the list: